 These days the standard is 2000 – 5000 lumens, but remember that actual intensity varies with beam angle.
 That means a 60 deg 1600 lumen light, would actually feel stronger than a 120 degree 2500 lumen light, but with less coverage.

-One light or two?
+Should I use one video light or two?

 If you want to go as compact as you can, one light is definitely enough.
-You can get a strong light with a very wide angle to cover all of your field of view, if your are shooting with a wide angle lens.
+You can get a strong light with a very wide angle to cover all of your field of view, if you are shooting with a wide angle lens.

 If you get two lights, you will have better coverage and better illumination of your subject, especially if they are hiding.
 Trying to get a hiding sea horse or blenny lit properly with just one light might be much harder than two opposite directions.